 All of these parts are mounted on a microscope frame, which will also include focusing and positioning knobs or digital controllers to position the components relative to one another.

-Light microscopes can be used to visualize materials by transmitting light through them (known as diascopic illumination, as in the case of looking at cells in a fluid mounted on a microscope slide with coverslip), or by using reflected/scattered light (episcopic illumination, for example visualizing an insect or small electronic components).
+Light microscopes can be used to visualize materials by transmitting light through them (known as diascopic illumination, as in the case of looking at cells in a fluid mounted on a microscope slide with a coverslip), or by using reflected/scattered light (episcopic illumination, for example, visualizing an insect or small electronic components).

-Modifications Available on Light Microscopes
+Modifications Available On Light Microscopes

 The section above described the basic components of the common microscope.
 There can be modifications made to these basic components to specialize the microscope for certain applications.
 There are many possible modifications available, many of which can be combined to increase the capabilities of a single microscope.
-Four of the most common are listed below.
+Five of the most common are listed below.

 In this type of microscopy, a specimen is prepared, using a stain or dye for example, so that certain parts of it will absorb one wavelength of light, and emit another, different wavelength (the property of fluorescence).
-The modification required to the microscope for this type of analysis is a filter on the light source, so that the sample is illuminated only by a specific wavelength, and a second filter between the specimen and the observer, so that only the specific emitted wavelength of light reaches the observer.
+The modification required to the microscope for this type of analysis is a filter on the light source so that the sample is illuminated only by a specific wavelength, and a second filter between the specimen and the observer, so that only the specific emitted wavelength of light reaches the observer.
 In this way, individual parts of very complex structures can be selectively illuminated to the observer.
 This is used, for example, in visualizing specific parts of human cells.
 This technique was recognized in the Nobel Prize in chemistry in 2014.

 This type of microscope filters the light source, and the light passing between the specimen and the observer, by polarization state.
 An example of this is cross-polarized illumination.
 In this technique, polarization filters (fine gratings) offset by 90 degrees are placed on the light source, and between the specimen and observer.
-The only light that can pass through both filters is light which has had its polarization state affected by the specimen.
+The only light that can pass through both filters is light that has had its polarization state affected by the specimen.
 Crystalline materials that alter the polarization state will show up bright in this technique.

 In confocal microscopy, an additional set of optical elements (sometimes including a laser) are used so that only light from a specific point, within a narrow depth in the sample, reaches the observer.
 This point is then scanned, or rastered, over the sample to develop a full image.
 This provides a number of benefits.
 First, since only in-focus light is detected, the resolution of the image is significantly improved.
-This is particularly useful for fluorescence microscopy, where extraneous out of focus light is emitted when the entire sample is illuminated at the excitation wavelength.
-Second, since light is selectively collected from a narrow focal plane, the information collected consists of a series of two dimensional sections which can be analyzed individually, or assembled to construct a three-dimensional image.
+This is particularly useful for fluorescence microscopy, where extraneous out-of-focus light is emitted when the entire sample is illuminated at the excitation wavelength.
+Second, since light is selectively collected from a narrow focal plane, the information collected consists of a series of two-dimensional sections which can be analyzed individually, or assembled to construct a three-dimensional image.

 The disadvantages of using confocal microscopy include the requirement of more complex and expensive optical elements to scan and focus the illumination.
 Also, since the technique is inherently a point-by-point analysis, there can be a trade-off between scanning speed and image quality.